elestio-examples/elestio-terraform-starter/README.md

 ## Instructions

-1. Rename `secrets.tfvars.exemple` file to `secrets.tfvars` and fill in the values.
+1. Rename `secrets.tfvars.example` file to `secrets.tfvars` and fill in the values.
 2. Add the resources you want in `main.tf`.
 3. Run `terraform init`